Shiva Meditation – What Is It And What Are Its Benefits?

 Image: Shutterstock

-Breathing in the above manner helps your body become calm and still.
+Breathing in the above manner can help infuse a sense of calmness and stillness in you.
 Follow it up by feeling the area in between your eyebrows.
 And while doing so, visualize Shiva in whichever form he occurs in your mind.

 It could be Nataraja, the cosmic dancer, Adiyoga, the meditating monk, or Ardhanarishwara – the embodiment of male-female aspects.
 Feel his presence and aura.
 Be completely taken by it.